 The restaurant was one that has been used in location shoots for Coronation Street and is a long-time favourite for many of the show’s actors.
 There are signed photos of Julie Goodyear and others on the walls and counter by the till.
 The meal was great and the conversation far-reaching and fun.
 It was a lovely day.

 Near the end of my time in Manchester, I realized I’d yet to find an analyst – an outside ‘talking head’ to inform on the cultural and social significance of Coronation Street.
 I’d thought I could just go to Manchester University and throw a stick and hit at least one.
 With only a day to find someone, I phoned the social sciences main number and asked if there was anyone anywhere available to talk about Coronation Street.
 The secretary thought about it as I plugged change into the payphone to keep the connection.

 She transferred me to Political Science, saying “maybe Professor Philip Crookes can help.”
 I explained my situation to him.
 He said “I’m not a sociologist, but I can talk.”
 So another lovely few hours with a very intelligent, funny man and discussion which started with Coronation Street and extended to British and Canadian politics and the socio-economic life of the North of England.

 There is a Manchester and Salford apart from Coronation Street.
 There is a history and economy outside it.
 But the production studios at Granada are a major part of the economy and Coronation Street is engrained in its identity and existence.
 You can strike up a conversation with anyone and get a thoughtful opinion on the show.
 Whether they watch or not, it is a part of life.
-For those of us elsewhere, we feel a kinship with the cities even if we’ve never been there through the characters and places we know so well.
+For those of us elsewhere, we feel a kinship with the cities even if we’ve never been there.
+We know its characters and places so well.